engelsjk/underpass/README.md

 Depending on the size of your geographic area of interest, the sequence of downloading a PBF file, spinning up a Docker-OSM instance and waiting for the OSM feature import process to complete can take a bit of time.

-Once that process completes and you have a running instance (that both has data in a database and is importing live data from the OSM global feed), then you can spin up an Underpass API server.
+Once that process completes and you have a running instance (which both has data in a database and is importing live data from the OSM global feed), then you can spin up an Underpass API server.

 ### Underpass Setup